Skip to main content

 Contributing Factors

-The acts of incivility experienced or witnessed by U.S. workers in their daily lives during Q4 2025 continued to be driven by political viewpoint differences, opinions on social issues, racial or ethnic differences, and age or generational differences, which are many of the same contributors cited throughout the past year.
+The acts of incivility experienced or witnessed by U.S. workers in their daily lives during the beginning of 2026 continued to be driven by political viewpoint differences, racial or ethnic differences, differences in opinions on social issues, age or generational differences, and the state and direction of U.S. society today, which are many of the same contributors cited throughout the past year.

-When U.S. workers were asked about their perceptions of civility today, about 6 in 10 respondents (59%) said they believe that, in general, people in society today are uncivil, meaning that 41% of U.S. workers believe that people in society today are generally civil.
-These findings remain relatively consistent with past findings of workers’ perceptions of civility in society in the past quarter and throughout 2024.
+When U.S. workers were asked about their perceptions of civility today, more than half (57%) said they believe that, in general, people in society today are uncivil, meaning that 43% of U.S. workers believe that people in society today are generally civil.
+These findings remain relatively consistent with past findings of workers’ perceptions of civility in society throughout 2024 and 2025.

 Civility in Workplaces Today

-Of U.S. workers who said they have personally experienced or witnessed incivility in their everyday lives, more than half (54%) said at least one of the uncivil acts they observed occurred in the workplace or while they were at work.
-This trended slightly upward but remains roughly consistent with the Q3 2025 results, in which 51% of workers cited experiencing or witnessing incivility at work.
+Of the U.S. workers who said they have personally experienced or witnessed incivility in their everyday lives, more than half (61%) said at least one of the uncivil acts they observed occurred in the workplace or while they were at work.
+This trended upward from the Q4 2025 results, in which 55% of workers cited experiencing or witnessing incivility at work.

-On average, U.S. workers faced less than one act of incivility per day (0.43 on average) in the workplace or while they were at work in Q4 2025 — relatively consistent with the average of 0.42 acts experienced or witnessed per day in Q3 2025.
-Notably, this figure marks two quarters in a row of either an increase or stable levels, and it is the highest since Q4 2024.
-Considering the U.S. active labor force of workers 18 years of age and older (as of August 2025), this results in U.S. workers collectively experiencing or witnessing a total of:
+On average, U.S. workers faced less than one act of incivility per day (0.62 on average) in the workplace or while they were at work — higher than the average number of acts experienced or witnessed per day at work throughout 2024 and 2025.
+Considering the U.S. active labor force of workers 18 years of age and older (as of April 2026), this results in U.S. workers collectively experiencing or witnessing a total of:

 acts of incivility per day in the workplace.